Swiss National Park with Mountains, Trees and River

 There are 20 nature parks in Switzerland that you can visit for free.
 These parks include the Swiss National Park, the only national park in the country.
 Most of the parks are very well accessible by public transport and are suitable for outdoor activities.
 The majority of the nature parks are located in the settlement area and are inhabited.

-Nature is a precious commodity.
-Apart from the world-famous Swiss chocolate and the versatile Swiss army knife, it is an important trademark of Switzerland.
+Nature is a precious asset.
+Aside from the world-famous Swiss chocolate and the versatile Swiss army knife, it’s a key trademark of Switzerland.

-Who doesn't think of snow-covered mountains, green meadows with grazing cows, or sparkling mountain lakes when he - or she - dreams of the small confederation in the Alps?
+Who doesn’t picture snow-covered mountains, green meadows with grazing cows, or sparkling alpine lakes when dreaming about the little confederation in the Alps?

-Some of these typical Swiss landscapes are part of a support program launched by the federal government in 2007.
-Within the framework of this program, financial support is currently flowing to a total of 19 parks of national importance.
-A distinction is made between three categories: National parks, regional nature parks and nature discovery parks.
+Some of these typical Swiss landscapes are part of a support program initiated by the federal government in 2007.
+Currently, a total of 20 parks of national significance receive financial assistance under this program.
+There are three categories: national parks, regional nature parks, and nature experience parks.

 Naturpark KarteKarte der Schweizer Naturparks (Foto: Parks Swiss)